hankxdev/disable-windows-web-search/README.md

 To do it step by step is a bit complicated and it's totally a waste of time.
 So I just create this reg file so that anyone who want to do this can do it by one click.

-Comment for these reg code in case someone double it:
+Comment for these reg code in case someone doubt it:

 ---

 `"ConnectedSearchUseWebOverMeteredConnections"=dword:00000000 ` // _disable web search use mobile connection

-`"AllowCortana"=dword:00000000`// disable cortane
+`"AllowCortana"=dword:00000000`// disable Cortana

 `"DisableWebSearch "=dword:00000001` // disable web search

 `"ConnectedSearchUseWeb"=dword:00000000` // disabled web searech connection

-`"CortanaConsent"=dword:00000000` // disable cortane
+`"CortanaConsent"=dword:00000000` // disable Cortana

 `"BingSearchEnabled"=dword:00000000` // disable bing search in start menu

 `"AllowSearchToUseLocation"=dword:00000000` // disable search feature access your location

 ---
+Enjoy :)